-HB 641 Testimony House Ways & Means Committee June 26, 2018 Chris Kershner Dayton Area Chamber of Commerce/Dayton Area Logistics Association
+HB 175 Proponent Testimony House Ways & Means Committee October 22, 2019 Chris Kershner

+Dayton Area Chamber of Commerce/Dayton Area Logistics Association

-Chairman Schaffer and members of the House Ways and Means Committee, I'm Chris Kershner Executive Vice President of the Dayton Area Chamber of Commerce and the Dayton Area Logistics Association.
+Chairman Merrin, ranking member Rodgers and members of the House Ways and Means Committee, I'm Chris Kershner, Executive Vice President of the Dayton Area Chamber of Commerce and the Dayton Area Logistics Association.
 The Dayton Area Chamber of Commerce represents over 2,400 business, which employ over 200,000 employees in a 10 county region.
 The Dayton Area Chamber of Commerce and our members created the Dayton Area Logistics Association in 2015 to provide direct support and engagement for the growing logistics and distribution industry in the Dayton region.